 In 1844 the building became unsafe for the congregation, and a new building was needed.
 Grace Church hired the foremost architect of the time, Richard Upjohn, to design a beautiful new building.
 The first asymmetrical Gothic Revival Church in America was completed in 1846.
 As a result, Grace Church grew from a very shaky and humble beginning in a small town, to a parish that held an auspicious and exalted place in the very heart of the city.

 That presence continued into the 20th Century and beyond.
-As Grace Church maintained a significant presence in Providence.
 In 1912, a new (and current) chancel opened that was designed by renowned architect Ralph Adams Cram.
 That addition made Grace Church the only Upjohn-Cram church in the world.

 “To build by the grace of God, a loving and joyful community which lives the Gospel through worship, proclamation and service to each other and to downtown.”